fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-3-4.md

 foo.contents.push(5); // ...works!
 ```

-For more details, you can [check out the respective pull request](https://github.com/Microsoft/TypeScript/pull/29510).
+For more details, you can [check out the respective pull request ↗](https://github.com/Microsoft/TypeScript/pull/29510).

 ## Type-checking for `globalThis` {#type-checking-for-globalthis}